Merkel calls for European unity, summit on refugee crisis

 "I think we need to establish a European spirit again ...
 I don't think threats are the right way to achieve agreement," she told a news conference with Austrian Chancellor Werner Faymann, whose country is also in the front line of the refugee crisis.

-"So I think we must talk about ways of exerting pressure," he told ZDF television, adding that some countries that opposed quotas were beneficiaries of structural funds - EU money allocated to help poorer regions catch up with wealthier areas.
+De Maiziere said the EU was still some way from agreeing long-term quotas for refugees.
+"So I think we must talk about ways of exerting pressure," he told ZDF television, adding that some of the countries that opposed quotas were the beneficiaries of structural funds - EU money allocated to help poorer regions catch up with wealthier areas.

-A senior Czech official said threats to cut such funding had no basis in law.

 Merkel said Europe faced one of its biggest challenges in decades and the problem could only be solved by the EU as a whole.
 She and Faymann called for a special summit next week.